Reading time: 7 min.

 We have to!

 There are plenty of outlet malls in Williamsburg or Newport News, do not worry.
-I still remember that 1-per-week bus ride to the outlet…after a while, the driver didn’t even ask where to drop you off, it was clear!
-Oh…those days:))
+I still remember that 1-per-week bus ride to the outlet.
+After a while, the driver didn’t even ask where to drop you off, it was obvious.

 Yankee Candle and Hallmark stores are lovely, especially right before Halloween.